Why communication is vital for great employee engagement at your business

 Managers must be at the forefront of communication strategy

-Managers in your organisation should be interacting with their teams regularly, through a combination of weekly group meetings, regular employee check-ins, and private 1:1s as needed, because this isn’t an issue of guiding performance and gauging employee sentiment.
+Managers should be interacting with their teams regularly.
+They should do this via a combination of weekly group meetings, regular employee check-ins, and private 1:1s as needed.
+That's because this isn’t just an issue of guiding performance and gauging employee sentiment.

-It’s also a matter of your managers building themselves up as an approachable figure, so that employees feel empowered to take the initiative with keeping their bosses informed.
-Remember, communication isn’t just about reaching out to employees but making sure they have the ability and inclination to reach out to you.
+It’s also a matter of your managers building themselves up as an approachable figure.
+That way, employees feel empowered to take the initiative with keeping their bosses informed.
+Remember, communication isn’t just about reaching out to employees.
+It's also making sure they have the ability and inclination to reach out to you.
 Effective communication in an engaged workplace should go both ways.